gaganbisen08/Enterprise-Help-Desk-Lab-osTicket-/README.md

-# Enterprise-Help-Desk-Lab-osTicket-
+# 🎫Enterprise-Help-Desk-Lab-osTicket-🎟️
 This project demonstrates the deployment and configuration of osTicket, an industry-standard open-source ticketing system.
 The goal was to simulate a corporate ITIL-aligned Service Desk environment by hosting a LAMP stack on a virtualized Linux server.
 🛠️ Technology Stack
 Virtualization: Oracle VM VirtualBox

-Operating System: Ubuntu Server 22.04 LTS
+Operating System: Ubuntu Server/Desktop 22.04 LTS

 Web Server: Apache2